 Nine new chocolate ingredients are being released on the market, aimed at processors targeting the demand for funcional foods with health benefits.

+Finally, the company said it will produce the 'Golden Chocolate Collection' with more high premium chocolate flavours.
+Barry Callebaut said it will present these at the Food Ingredients Europe event in London on 30 October.
 A study by Leatherhead Foods in June said the overall market for health products in the US, the UK, Germany, Italy, France, Spain and Australia was worth a total of $66bn (€49bn) last year.

 The study said the best sectoral growth is predicted for the relatively undeveloped bakery and snacks and prepared foods markets.